ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

   2. Wait {tr_count}*{tr_interval} time for replies
       * replies would be of kind < TR2, holds_token, token_id >
   3. Analize replies
+      * if within timeout we've switched our state to leader at least once, abort procedure (i.e. do nothing)
       * if received a message < TR2,  1 , token_id >, than there exist a leader
           * **return false**
       * if there exist a message of kind < TR2,  0 , token_id > with _token_id_ greater than *tryout_token_id*